openanalytics/shinyproxy-config-examples/02-containerized-docker-engine/README.md

 * The custom bridge network `sp-example-net` is needed to allow the containers to access each other using the container ID as hostname.

+* The ShinyProxy logs and container logs will be written inside of the ShinyProxy container.
+If you want to write logs to the host machine, you will need to bind mount the log folder in the docker run script.
+For example,
+  * Set container-log-path to `./logs/container-logs`
+  * Set the name of the shinyproxy logging file as `logs/shinyproxy.log`
+  * Include `-v /shinyproxylogs:/opt/shinyproxy/logs` in the `docker run` script above